-At the Max Planck Institute for Chemical Energy Conversion (MPI for Chemical Energy Conversion) we find ways to efficiently convert energy into storable and usable forms.
-Here, we are primarily looking for suitable catalysts for the necessary chemical reactions.
-As a rule, industries try to save CO2 by avoiding it and in this country, industry is already working with the minimum use of carbon.
-However, a complete avoidance is not possible.
-With Carbon2Chem® we are developing a modular principle for these industries from which modules for the implementation of the energy transition can be generated.
+At the Max Planck Institute for Chemical Energy Conversion (MPI for Chemical Energy Conversion), we find ways of efficiently converting energy into storable and usable forms.
+Here, we are above all searching for suitable catalysts for the necessary chemical reactions.
+Generally speaking, the industry is attempting to save CO2 through avoidance measures and the industry here in Germany is already using minimal carbon in its work.
+However, complete avoidance is not possible.
+With Carbon2Chem®, we are developing a modular principle for these industries, which can be used to generate modules to implement the energy transition.

 Project coordinator: Prof. Dr. Robert Schlögl

-As an institute whose guiding principle is "producing without raw materials", we are a perfect fit for this project.
-The Fraunhofer Institute for Environmental, Safety; and Energy Technology UMSICHT has been conducting research for several years now in projects that aim to further reduce both CO2 emissions and the extraction of fossil raw materials and instead use "waste products" such as steel mill gases, which are inevitably generated during steel production, to produce chemicals such as methanol.
-This is why we want to use Carbon2Chem® to recycle carbon, so that it is not released but is sustainably reused after it has been produced in steel production on site.
+As an institute whose motto is “production without raw materials”, we fit perfectly into this project.
+For several years, the Fraunhofer Institute for Environmental, Safety, and Energy Technology UMSICHT has been conducting research in projects that have aimed to further reduce both CO2 emissions and the extraction of fossil fuels, and instead work with “waste products” such as the steel mill gases that inevitably arise in steel production, in order to use them to produce chemicals such as methanol.
+This is why we want to keep carbon in the loop with Carbon2Chem® so that, once it is created in steel production, it is sustainably reused on site rather than being released.

 Project coordinator: Prof. Dr. Görge Deerberg

-thyssenkrupp is the first industrial company to carry out pioneering work in this area together with the scientific community and other partners from industries.
-We are not interested in a single solution but in a modular system of solutions which can also be used by other smelters and sectors.
-In the end, all technology modules should be linkable with each other.
-The first application on an industrial scale is in the steel sector – a very CO2-intensive industry.
-We are thus carrying out preliminary work in the industrial environment so that we can extend the modules to other branches of industry.
-Which again benefits us as a diversified group.
+thyssenkrupp is performing pioneering work here as the first industrial company alongside science and other partners from industry.
+We are not concerned here with an individual solution, but rather a kit of solutions that can also be used by other steel mills and industries.
+In the end, it should be possible to connect all of the technology modules with each other.
+We are conducting the first application on an industrial scale in the steel sector – a very CO2-intensive industrial sector.
+In doing so, we are conducting preliminary work in an industrial environment so that we can also expand the modules to other industrial sectors.
+Which also benefits us as a diversified corporate group.

 Project coordinator: Dr. Markus Oles